How to Avoid Probate in Ontario

 The Canada Revenue Agency (CRA) has also recently taken an interest in such matters with their Related Party Audit Program (RPAP).
 Through the RPAP, the CRA conducts extensive auditing of an entire group, as opposed to just one individual.
 In the case of an estate settlement, every person mentioned in the Will, or otherwise listed as a beneficiary, would be audited.
 These audits are conducted by teams of forensic auditors, not just a single auditor, and is a very intrusive and expensive process for all concerned.

-A well designed Estate Plan, in conjunction with an RTO Plan, will reduce your tax obligations throughout the rest of your life — and beyond — keeping more available for you to utilize during your lifetime and reducing the estate’s losses to taxes and fees upon your death.
+A well-designed Estate Plan, in conjunction with an RTO plan, will reduce your tax obligations throughout the rest of your life — and beyond — keeping more available for you to utilize during your lifetime and reducing the estate’s losses to taxes and fees upon your death.